Nonlocal degenerate parabolic hyperbolic equations on bounded domains

-To accommodate non-smooth solutions, a weak/distributional solutions concept is needed, and then solutions are non-unique unless additional (entropy) conditions are imposed \cite{Daf10,AlAn10}.
+To accommodate nonsmooth solutions, a weak/distributional solutions concept is needed, and then solutions are nonunique unless additional (entropy) conditions are imposed \cite{Daf10,AlAn10}.
 In \cite{Kru70} Kru\v{z}kov developed an entropy solution theory and well-posedness for the Cauchy problem for scalar conservation laws \eqref{E} with $b=0$.
-After a long time and attempts by different authors, Carrillo came in \cite{Car99} up with a highly non-trivial extension to local (degenerate) convection-diffusion equations \eqref{E} with $\L=\Delta$.
+After a long time and attempts by different authors, Carrillo came in \cite{Car99} up with a highly nontrivial extension to local (degenerate) convection-diffusion equations \eqref{E} with $\L=\Delta$.
 Inspired by ideas from nonlocal viscosity solution theories (see e.g. \cite{JaKa06,BaIm08}), Alibaud in \cite{Ali07} introduced an entropy solution theory and well-posedness for the Cauchy problem for \eqref{E} with linear diffusion $b(u)=u$ and $\L=-(-\Delta)^{\frac{\alpha}2}$.
-Cifani and Jakobsen in \cite{CiJa11} then exteneded these ideas to cover the Cauchy problem for \eqref{E} in full generality, including nonlinear possibly degenerate diffusions and arbitrary pure-jump Levy diffusion operators.
-In nonlocal entropy solution theories, a key point is to split the nonlocal operator in a singular and a nonslingular part, where the singular part vanishes after taking limits, and the nonsingular part leads to beneficial cancellations in the Kru\v{z}kov doubling of variables argument.
+Cifani and Jakobsen in \cite{CiJa11} then extended these ideas to cover the Cauchy problem for \eqref{E} in full generality, including nonlinear possibly degenerate diffusions and arbitrary pure-jump L\'evy diffusion operators.
+In nonlocal entropy solution theories, a key point is to split the nonlocal operator in a singular and a nonlingular part, where the singular part vanishes after taking limits, and the nonsingular part leads to beneficial cancellations in the Kru\v{z}kov doubling of variables argument.
 This idea has no local analogue, and the theory is quite different from local theories \cite{Car99,KaRi01,ChPe03}.
-We refer to \cite{AlCiJa12,AlCiJa14,KaUl11,EnJa14,CiJa14,IgSt18,BKV20,AAO20} and references therein for more results on Cauchy problems and recent extensions.
+We refer to \cite{KaUl11,AlCiJa12,AlCiJa14,CiJa14,EnJa14,IgSt18,BKV20,AAO20} and references therein for more results on Cauchy problems and recent extensions.